Tetsuro Araki: the master of chaos with a style of his own in anime

 How Araki builds tension with impossible shots 🎬

 Araki's technique is based on aggressive and mobile cinematography.
 He uses low-angle shots, lateral tracking shots, and abrupt zooms to create a sense of urgency.
 In Kabaneri of the Iron Fortress, for example, the chases are filmed with an almost subjective camera that drags the viewer into the action.
-Furthermore, his editing tends to accelerate the pace at key moments, leaving barely a breath between bursts of choreographed violence.
+Furthermore, his editing often accelerates the pace at key moments, leaving barely a breath between bursts of choreographed violence.
 Everything is calculated so that the viewer cannot look away.

 The director who turns every scene into an energy drink commercial ⚡

 Watching an Araki work is like attending an intensive class on how not to blink for 22 minutes.
 His characters don't run: they fly.
 They don't shout: they tear the air apart.
-And if a character stays still for two seconds, it's surely because they're about to get an axe to the back of the head.
-Sometimes you wonder if the studio hires an action choreographer or a DJ to keep the pace from flagging.
-The point is, it works, even if you need a restorative nap afterwards.
+And if any character stands still for two seconds, it's surely because they're about to get an axe to the back of the head.
+Sometimes you wonder if the studio hires an action choreographer or a DJ to keep the pace from dropping.
+The point is it works, even if you need a restorative nap afterward.